 Mathematics is the basis for describing and understanding the world we live in.
 Classical mathematics thus describes classical physics, e.g. the laws of nature.

 But when it comes to quantum physics, which does not follow the laws of nature at all, classical mathematics falls short.
 This is where mathematicians like Vivek Shende are needed.

-– We do not have any mathematical language to describe the world of quantum physics yet.
-Therefore, we cannot put it into writing, which makes it difficult to make good use of quantum physics, Vivek Shende explains.
+– We do not have a complete mathematical language to describe the world of quantum physics, which limits our understanding of the deepest questions in quantum physics, Vivek Shende explains.

 Not that there isn’t plenty of use for quantum physics.
 Just as classical physics has led to gigantic leaps forward, e.g. the industrial revolution, quantum physics can also lead to enormous changes in our society, such as computers that are a billion times more powerful than today.

 And then you have superstrings, which, if anything, are even more mysterious than the phenomena of quantum physics.